sebas77/Svelto.MiniExamples/README.md

 ![Image](https://github.com/sebas77/Svelto.MiniExamples/blob/master/Example1-DoofusesMustEat/2020-12-22%2016-05-22.gif)

-Object-less pure ECS example that shows the basics of Svelto.ECS and Svelto.Tasks.
+Object-less pure ECS example that shows the basics of Svelto.ECS.
+Attention this demo is presented in multiple versions thanks to its flexibility.

 Article: